 The shells for Dora and Gustav, including the one ton charge, were seventeen feet long.
 It needed a full ton of charge to send the seven ton shell over twenty-five miles from the one hundred foot long barrel.
 On test firing, the shell proved to be able to penetrate thirty feet deep into earth, making a crater over ninety feet across.

-The velocity of the shell was 2,700 feet per second, the barrel was estimated to have a life of about one hundred and fifty rounds, weighed four hundred tons and the breach block where the shell was inserted weighed over one hundred tons.
-Dora stood five stories high, over twenty feet wide one hundred and forty one feet long and weighed 1,323 tons.
+The velocity of the shell was 2,700 feet per second, the barrel was estimated to have a life of about 150 rounds, weighed 400 tons and the breach block where the shell was inserted weighed over 100 tons.
+Dora stood five stories high, over 20 feet wide, 141 feet long and weighed 1,323 tons.
 To say she was big would have been an understatement, she was absolutely mammoth, a mountain of steel.
-This mountain of steel had to be maintained on a twenty-four hour basis, the cost in man hours must have been terrific.
+This mountain of steel had to be maintained on a 24 hour basis, the cost in man hours must have been terrific.

 To get some scale of the shells size, on the left is an image of an average sized guy standing next to one of Dora's seven ton shells, that is currently on display at the Imperial War Museum in the UK.